sidorof/flask-restful-dbbase/docsrc/src/api.rst

 API Reference
 =============

-This section is a reference for classes and functions of **dbbase**.
+This section is a reference for classes and functions of **Flask-RESTful-DBBase**.

 .. rubric:: Base classes and functions

-.. currentmodule:: dbbase
+.. currentmodule:: flask_restless_dbbase
 .. autosummary::
     :toctree: _generated/
     :nosignatures: